microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/README.md

 ## **Solution Guide**

+tbd

+## **Finished?**

+Congratulations! :partying_face: You finished the MicroHack for monitoring virutal machines in Azure Monitor.

+We hope you've had the opportunity to experience Azure's Monitoring features.

+If you would like to give us feedback, please don't hesitate to open an issue in the repository or contact one of us directly.

+Thank you for taking the time and see you next time!

-## **Finished?
-Delete your lab**
+### Delete your lab

-If you used you own subscription to deploy the lab, you can delete the lab environment by just deleting the resource group you created.
-If you used the provided subscription no action is required.
+If you have used your own subscription to provision the lab, you can delete the lab environment by simply deleting the resource group you created.
+If you have used the provisioned subscription, no action is required.

 ## **Contributor**